Special Education

 SPED-180: Assessment & IEP Development

-Credits 3.0Candidates in this course prepare to use valid assessment techniques for screening, placement, programming for, and monitoring progress of individuals with diverse learning needs and disabilities.
+Credits 3Candidates in this course prepare to use valid assessment techniques for screening, placement, programming for, and monitoring progress of individuals with diverse learning needs and disabilities.
 Emphasis is placed on how to assess for IEP eligibility while minimizing bias.
 Through collaborative effort, candidates develop IEPs that are meaningful, accessible to the family, and exemplary in terms of instructional, legal, and ethical standards.
-Fall, Spring
+Course offered once every three semesters.

 SPED-190: Professional Partnerships: Special Education Law & Ethics for Collaboration with Families, Schools, and Agencies